kamil-mech/pixabay-frontend/README.md

 - https://kentcdodds.com/blog/testing-implementation-details/
 - https://kentcdodds.com/blog/stop-mocking-fetch

 On top of that, it follows design-by-contract when it comes to interactions with the APIs.
-This means that ideally the both the frontend and the backend should use the same sample fixtures and validation (e.g. JSON schema), by reference.
+This means that ideally both the frontend and the backend should use the same sample fixtures and validation (e.g. JSON schema), by reference.
 This would ensure that at no point ever the contract between the provider and the consumer would be broken.
 Due to limitations (no access to BE repo), I have included those fixtures in the frontend (the consumer)

 Some files of interest:
 - .storybook/preview